 A key to keeping your vehicle running when it gets extremely cold out is keeping the block warm.
 Most vehicles have a block heater, which simply needs to be plugged in to keep it warm.
 A block heater helps to keep the engine warm, thus increasing the chance of the vehicle starting and can help warm up the vehicle faster.
 Depending on how cold it is, the block heater will need to be plugged in for around 3-4 hours, if not more, to be truly effective.

-Sometimes also called a Battery Blanket, these devices wrap around the battery and can be plugged in to keep the battery warm, much like a block heater.
+Also called a battery blanket, this device wraps around the battery and can be plugged in to keep it warm.
 These are especially useful on extremely cold nights.
-I had one installed on my truck before winter and it helps quite a bit.
+I had one installed on my truck before winter and it does help.
 It’s not recommended to leave it plugged in for long periods of time, but if you can plug it in 30 minutes to 1 hour before you have to go anywhere, then it can make a huge difference in starting your vehicle.
-I also find that a warm batter takes a boost better than a cold one.
+I also find that a warm battery takes a boost better than a cold one.

 Let it idle

 I know, this isn’t ideal.
 After all, letting your vehicle sit idling only adds to the pollution issue.
 However, when it is extremely cold, it can help to let your vehicle sit and run for a few minutes before driving.
 Some people will argue that it is perfectly fine to start your vehicle and immediately drive in the cold.
 I find it all depends on how cold it gets.
 Anything above -20C/-4F and you are probably fine to go without the idle time.
 As it gets colder it’s a good idea to start your vehicle 5-10 minutes early before taking off.
 Spend that time that it’s idling and warming up to make sure your windows, lights and license plates are snow and ice-free, then get in and go.